There are certain images that are just plain iconic. You can place them immediately, whether you see them in a museum or screen-printed on a tote bag.

 I love to hear from my readers, and I’d love to hear how these projects go.
 Comment below and let me know!

-And don’t forget to download your free 14-page Timeline of the Arts.
-This timeline is designed to help you easily incorporate art into your history and literature studies.
-And did I mention it’s free?
+And don’t forget to get your 14-page Timeline of the Arts.
+It is designed to help you easily incorporate art into your history and literature studies!

 *Please note that your confirmation email will come from Jen at A Helping Hand Homeschool (firstname.lastname@example.org).
 Please “white list” this email address so you don’t miss it!